Notice of Pre-AIA or AIA Status

 -the second atomic ratio is different (less than) from the first atomic ratio.

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to incorporate the teachings of Jung into the device of Huang such that the second atomic ratio is different from the first atomic ratio.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to incorporate the teachings of Jung into the device of Huang and Pan such that the second atomic ratio is different from the first atomic ratio.
 Futhermore, the incorporation would be done such that the second atomic ratio is lower than the first atomic ratio (Jung, (198) has less nitrogen/more silicon than (196), thus the atomic ratio of nitrogen to silicon is less, Paragraph [0052]).
 This would be due to the fact that doing so would increase device performance and reliability (Jung, Paragraph [0063]).

-Regarding Claim 6, Huang as modified by Jung teaches a semiconductor device ((100c); Figs. 1A - 2D-2, and 5A-1 – 5B-2, Paragraph [0087]) of Claim 5, wherein:
+Regarding Claim 6, Huang and Pan as modified by Jung teach a semiconductor device ((100c); Figs. 1A - 2D-2, and 5A-1 – 5B-2, Paragraph [0087]) of Claim 5, wherein:

 - the second atomic ratio (Jung, of (198)) is lower than the first atomic ratio (Jung, of (196)) (As explained in the incorporation of Jung into Huang in Claim 5 above, see Jung Paragraph [0052])

-Regarding Claim 7, Huang teaches a semiconductor device ((100c); Figs. 1A - 2D-2, and 5A-1 – 5B-2, Paragraph [0087]) of Claim 2, wherein:
+Regarding Claim 7, Huang and Pan teach a semiconductor device ((100c); Figs. 1A - 2D-2, and 5A-1 – 5B-2, Paragraph [0087]) of Claim 2, wherein:

 -each sublayer of the plurality of sublayers comprises silicon nitride (‘silicon nitride’ as material for both (136c-2) and (136c-3), Paragraph [0090])

-Huang does not explicitly state:
+Huang nor Pan explicitly state:

 - each sublayer of the plurality of sublayers comprises silicon nitride and has a different respective atomic ratio between nitrogen and silicon, wherein there is a gradient in the atomic ratios of the plurality of sublayers.